 In the village there is also an old Olive Press which operated until the sixties (1960).
 The building of the olive mills, which is located in the courtyard of the church, was restored and turned into a museum area where you can see the tools used by the older ones to produce olive oil.

-From Agridia there would also be the community hero monument.
-In the square of the village you will see the monument dedicated to Savva Rotsidis and Christos Tsiartas, fighters of the liberation struggle against the English, Andreas Mateidis, Spyros Petousis and Christakis Argyridis, the victims of the Turkish invasion of 1974, and Michalakis Kyprianou and Costakis Valanides, ignoring the Turkish invasion.
+In Agridia there is also be the community hero monument.
+In the square of the village you will see the monument dedicated to Savva Rotsidis and Christos Tsiartas, fighters of the liberation struggle against the English, Andreas Mateidis, Spyros Petousis and Christakis Argyridis, the victims of the Turkish invasion of 1974, and Michalakis Kyprianou and Costakis Valanides, missing the Turkish invasion.

 Photo: Andreas Efstratiou

-Agridia almost all of them have terraces of cultivation, in which fruit trees and vegetables are grown.
+Agridia, in all of its areas, have terraces of cultivation, in which fruit trees and vegetables are grown.
 On the slopes of Agridia there are vines and almonds.

 For the map of the area, click HERE